Roy L. Johnson: Early life and career

 Roy L. Johnson was born on March 18, 1906, in Eunice, Louisiana, to John Edward Johnson and the former Hetty Mae Long, as the eldest of 12 children.
 He completed high school and earned an appointment to the United States Naval Academy at Annapolis, Maryland on June 15, 1925.
 While at Annapolis he played varsity baseball and was on the staff of academy yearbook, the Lucky Bag.
 Johnson graduated with Bachelor of Science degree on June 6, 1929, and was commissioned Ensign on that date.
 He also married the former Margaret Louise Gross (November 26, 1910 – July 4, 1998), on the same day.

 His first assignment as a junior officer was aboard the battleship USS Tennessee and remained with that ship until May 1930, when he was transferred to the battleship USS West Virginia for duty on the staff of Commander Battleship Divisions, Battle Fleet under Admiral Frank H. Schofield.

 During 1930, he underwent preliminary flight training at the Naval Air Station North Island, San Diego, which he completed on January 28, 1931, and began flight training at the Naval flight school at Naval Air Station Pensacola, Florida, known as the "Cradle of US Naval Aviation".
 One year later he was designated a Naval Aviator.
-Johnson later served as an flight instructor at Pensacola.
+Johnson later served as a flight instructor at Pensacola.

 In June 1940 he was ordered to Patrol Squadron Twelve and one year later, on March 28, 1941, he was assigned to the Bureau of Aeronautics, Navy Department in Washington, D.C., where he served consecutively under admirals John H. Towers and John S. McCain Sr.